RebElba42/WLSender/README.md

 - Edit your QRZ.com credentials and station information in the config dialog (accessible from the toolbar/menu).
 - FLRig and WLGate server addresses/ports are also configurable.

+**Note:**
+For WLSender to work correctly, both **FLRig** and **WLGate** must be properly installed and running on your system or network.
+Make sure to enter the correct IP addresses and ports for FLRig and WLGate in the configuration dialog.
+Otherwise, features such as automatic frequency/mode detection and QSO sending will not function as expected.

 ---

 ### Logging